varshinfidi/varshinfidi/README.md

 ## 👨‍💻 About Me

-- 💼 XR Developer with 1 year of professional experience
+- 💼 1 year of professional experience
 - 🥽 Interested in Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR)
 - 🎮 Passionate about Unreal Engine 5 development and Unity Engine development
 - 🌍 Environment & Level Designer